Skip to main content

 An update is available which advises how technical queries might be written to query dm+d data to identify VMP drug form changes from either TRUD or the NHS England Terminology Server.

-Where a VMP has three or more ‘sites’, this will not be given a new drug form but will retain the existing drug form of ‘gel’.
+Where a VMP has three or more ‘sites’, they will not be given a new drug form but will retain the existing drug form.

-For example, Lidocaine 1% gel which has routes of oromucosal, cutaneous, rectal and urethral.
+For example, Lidocaine 1% gel, which has routes of oromucosal, cutaneous, rectal and urethral, will retain the existing form of 'gel'.

-Where a VMP has ‘Route of administration not applicable’, this will be retained.
+Where a VMP has ‘Route of administration not applicable’, the existing form will be retained.

-Where a VMP has no route of administration information, this will be retained.
+Where a VMP has no route of administration information, the existing form will be retained.

-For example, Generic Epaderm cream is a medical device.
+For example, Generic Epaderm cream which is a medical device.

 Invalid concepts will not be updated.